z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_08_Interrupts.md

 |-------------| ^^^
 ```

-So our situtation now is that the Z88DK program, with its DATA and BSS sections
+So our situation now is that the Z88DK program, with its DATA and BSS sections
 and heap, start (by default) at 0x8000 (32768) and grow upwards.
 The top byte of
 the heap will be 0xFBFA, above which is our JMP instruction, then 2 unused
 bytes, then the vector table, then the 600 byte stack, then the UDGs.
 This is a